carpentries-incubator/python-ecology-lesson/episodes/003-data-structures.md

 max         12.000000     31.000000   2002.000000     24.000000 	   70.000000    280.000000
 ```

+These summary statistics give an immediate impression of the distribution of the data.
+It is always worth performing an initial "sniff test" with these: if there are major issues with the data or its formatting, they may become apparent at this stage.

-While `info` provides an overview of the columns included in the dataframe:
+`info` provides an overview of the columns included in the dataframe:

 ```python
 complete_old.info()